wavesplatform/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 However if the callable function failed with an error or [throwing an exception](/en/ride/exceptions) before the [complexity](/en/ride/base-concepts/complexity) of performed calculations exceeded the [threshold for saving failed transactions](/en/ride/limits/), the transaction is rejected and the fee is not charged.

-This rules does not depend on the Standard library used.
+This rule doesn't depend on the Standard library version used.
 Keep it in mind when developing a dApp script.
 For more information, see the [Transaction Validation](/en/blockchain/transaction/transaction-validation) article.